spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 The top part of the cost analysis page is a bar chart showing your Spark application usage metrics on the cluster over time.

-Cloud costs, Core Hours, and App Hours are the usage metrics presented.
+Cloud compute costs, Core Hours, and App Hours are the usage metrics presented.
 The metrics are calculated for each Spark application that runs on the cluster.
-Cloud costs correspond to your cloud provider bill, while the Core Hours and App Hours metrics can influence your Ocean Spark service fee.
+Cloud compute costs correspond to your cloud provider bill, while the Core Hours and App Hours metrics can influence your Ocean Spark service fee.
 These metrics are then aggregated per day, based on the timestamp (in UTC time zone) at which the application finished running in your cloud account.

 <img src="/ocean-spark/_media/tutorial-wave-cost-analysis-02b.png" />